 The next story illustrates how big the mouth of a hippo is, in terms of human size.
 Some time back, M was the guide working with a National Geographic expedition in the Okavango Swamps of Botswana.
 He recalls that one of the boatmen had huge scars on the left side of his back and shoulder.

 When questioned about the incident, the man related a horrific tale, as well as the value of keeping your head in the face of tragedy – after removing his shirt – he showed off the scars front and back where the hippo bit him… While descriptively indicating with his hands, he continues to tell the tale of how his boat’s motor broke down, 100 miles (160 km) from base camp, over a hippo pool, in the middle of the river, (swamp) that flows past Chief’s Island (Botswana).
-While bending over the open cover of his Mercury outboard engine, still on the transom, a hippo unseen by him – not liking his presence – bit down on the boat, motor and him in one mouthful, then let go and swam off.
-The boat and motor sank and he paddled to the shore.
+While bending over the open cover of his Mercury outboard engine, still on the transom, a hippo unseen by him – not liking his presence – bit down on the boat, motor and him in one mouthful, squashing him down onto the motor, then let go and swam off.
+The boat and motor sank while he still conscious, paddled to the shore.

 After treating his wounds with a mud pack, he rested for the night in the mud.
 The next morning he dived out the motor and tools, after repairing the motor, he then dived out the boat and repaired it as well.
 Three days after the incident he arrived home and was admitted to the Maun clinic.
 In those days – late 1960’s – there wasn’t even a tarred road in the town of Maun, never mind a hospital.

-It maybe nice to know that hippos make wonderful pets – if raised from young – and few people are aware of this.
-Here an African Folktale of how hippo lost his hair when hippo was wild and wolly
+It may be nice to know that hippos make wonderful pets – if raised correctly from young – and few people are aware of this.
+Here’s an African Folktale of how hippo lost his hair when the hippo was wild and woolly(hairy).